FDM vs. SLA: Compare Filament and Resin 3D Printers

 SLA parts require washing and, depending on the material, also post-curing, but both of these processes can be mostly automated with accessories to minimize labor time.
 Supported SLA prints only require a bit of sanding to remove support marks and achieve a high-quality finish.

-One area where FDM traditionally reigned used to be build volume.
+One area where FDM printers traditionally reigned used to be build volume.
 Due to the differences in technology, developing larger FDM machines is less complex.
 There are numerous larger FDM solutions on the market for applications that require 3D printing bigger parts.

 The inverted SLA process behind desktop SLA printers reduces footprint and cost, but heightened peel forces introduce limitations around materials and build volume, and larger parts require sturdy support structures to print successfully.